 Emily Andersen is a London-based artist and graduate of the Royal College of Art.
-Her work has been exhibited in galleries including: The Photographers’ Gallery, London; The Institute of Contemporary Art, London; The Canadian Museum of Contemporary Photography, National Gallery of Canada, Ottawa; The Scottish National Portrait Gallery, Edinburgh; The Barber Institute of Fine Arts, University of Birmingham; Massachusetts Museum of Contemporary Art; Jehangir Art Gallery, Mumbai; and China Arts Museum, Shanghai.
+Her work has been exhibited in galleries including: The Photographers’ Gallery, London; The Institute of Contemporary Art, London; The Canadian Museum of Contemporary Photography, National Gallery of Canada, Ottawa; The Scottish National Portrait Gallery, Edinburgh; The Barber Institute of Fine Arts, University of Birmingham; Massachusetts Museum of Contemporary Art; Jehangir Art Gallery, Mumbai; China Arts Museum, Shanghai; BOOKMARC Gallery, Tokyo; and LOWW Gallery, Tokyo, Japan.

 A number of her portraits are in the permanent collection of The National Portrait Gallery, London.
 She has won awards including the John Kobal prize for portraiture.
-Her second book Portraits: Black and White was published in 2018.
+Her third book Another Place was published in 2023.
 She is a Senior lecturer in theory and practice of photography at Nottingham Trent University.

 This May Be a Series (Solo exhibition) Nottingham City Library.
 September